metio/terraform-provider-k8s/docs/data-sources/networking_istio_io_workload_group_v1beta1_manifest.md

 <a id="nestedatt--spec"></a>
 ### Nested Schema for `spec`

+Required:

+- `template` (Attributes) Template to be used for the generation of 'WorkloadEntry' resources that belong to this 'WorkloadGroup'. (see [below for nested schema](#nestedatt--spec--template))

 Optional:

 - `metadata` (Attributes) Metadata that will be used for all corresponding 'WorkloadEntries'. (see [below for nested schema](#nestedatt--spec--metadata))
 - `probe` (Attributes) 'ReadinessProbe' describes the configuration the user must provide for healthchecking on their workload. (see [below for nested schema](#nestedatt--spec--probe))

-- `template` (Attributes) Template to be used for the generation of 'WorkloadEntry' resources that belong to this 'WorkloadGroup'. (see [below for nested schema](#nestedatt--spec--template))
+<a id="nestedatt--spec--template"></a>
+### Nested Schema for `spec.template`

+Optional:

+- `address` (String) Address associated with the network endpoint without the port.
+- `labels` (Map of String) One or more labels associated with the endpoint.
+- `locality` (String) The locality associated with the endpoint.
+- `network` (String) Network enables Istio to group endpoints resident in the same L3 domain/network.
+- `ports` (Map of String) Set of ports associated with the endpoint.
+- `service_account` (String) The service account associated with the workload if a sidecar is present in the workload.
+- `weight` (Number) The load balancing weight associated with the endpoint.

 <a id="nestedatt--spec--metadata"></a>
 ### Nested Schema for `spec.metadata`